 NJ STEP: New Jersey Scholarship and Transformative Education in Prisons (NJ STEP) is a coalition of colleges and universities working to create an undergraduate degree program for incarcerated men and women.
 Rutgers Newark formed NJ-STEP in 2012 after pulling together a handful of colleges—like TCNJ—that had extensive experience in the field of prisoner education.
 The others included Mercer County Community College, Rutgers-New Brunswick and Drew University.
 TCNJ professors teach college courses to eligible inmates as part of a deliberate attempt to help them make significant progress towards an Associates Degree.

 Individual Tutoring: TCNJ volunteers provide individualized and small group instruction to inmates preparing to take the GED.
 This year, the NJ Department of Corrections awarded Bonner and IPTO a $30,000 grant to support its GED Tutoring Project, by bringing 20 to 30 volunteers to work with over 40 inmates.

-Enrichment Classes: TCNJ professors and volunteers teach non-credit enrichment courses.
-These might mirror the content found in a regular College class or be limited–like a recent one that included the students reading and having discussions about a classic novel.
+Enrichment Classes: TCNJ professors and volunteers also teach non-credit enrichment courses to DOC students.
+These might mirror the content found in a regular College class, and provides inmates with an introduction to higher education.